fedora-infra/the-new-hotness/ca_design/design.md

 #### bugzilla.py
 This class contains every method that is needed to create/update issue in bugzilla.
 Inherits from `notifier.py`.

+#### fedora_messaging.py
+This class is wrapper above Fedora messaging publisher.
+Inherits from `notifier.py`.

 ### patchers
 Directory containing external systems used to submit patch created by the-new-hotness.

 #### bugzilla.py
 This class contains every method that is needed to attach patch to existing issue in bugzilla.
 Inherits from `patcher.py`.

+### databases
+Directory containing external systems acting like a database for the-new-hotness.

+#### cache.py
+This class contains cache for storing key/value entries.
+Inherits from `database.py`.

+#### redis.py
+This class contains every method that is needed to insert, retrieve data from Redis database.
+Inherits from `database.py`.

 ### common
 This directory contains classes that are shared between various external systems.